Trullelmao/TheRealWaveDictionary/README.md

 "pindis + reason for pindis" to save the moment and make it easier to find later on in the future.
 It's mainly used as a result of the pin limit on Discord.

+[mong, mong, monged] - varies
+Monged means something isnt right.
+Could mean a person is of the dumb kind and could mean an object is stupid or non functioning.

+[bog, bogging, bogged] - varies
+Bogged is similar to monged but in a sense that the person or object is less negatively impacted than mogged/monged.